 The Pretty Rocks landslide intersects the Denali Park Road near its midpoint at Mile 45.4 and displaces 100 yards (90 m) of the full width of the road.
 In recent years this landslide has evolved from a minor maintenance concern to one that has caused substantial road restrictions.
-To learn more about the bridge construction expected to begin at Pretty Rocks in 2023, see the Polychrome Area Plan and follow the Pretty Rocks Construction blog for updates.
+To learn more about the bridge construction project that began at Pretty Rocks in 2023, read about the Polychrome Area Plan and follow the Pretty Rocks Construction blog for updates.

 The Pretty Rocks landslide has been active since at least the 1960s, and probably since well before the Denali Park Road was built through this area in 1930.
 Before 2014, the landslide only caused small cracks in the road surface and required moderate maintenance every 2–3 years.
 However, in 2014, road maintenance crews noticed a substantial speed up.
 By 2016 the movement had increased further, a slump had developed in the road, and a monitoring program was begun.
 The rate of road movement within the landslide evolved from inches per year prior to 2014, to inches per month in 2017, inches per week in 2018, inches per day in 2019, and up to 0.65 inches per hour in 2021.

 Climate Change as Causal AgentBased on climate data from 1950 to 2010, Denali National Park has experienced a temperature increase of 7.7°F ± 2.0°F (4.3°C ± 1.1°C) per century, the highest of all national parks (Gonzales, et al, 2018).
 A recent shift in mean annual temperatures in the area to near 32°F (0°C) (Swanson et al., 2021) combined with heavy rainfall events is believed to be causing permafrost to thaw, resulting in the recent acceleration of many landslides in Denali.
 In the case of Pretty Rocks Landslide, climate change has likely taken a problem previously solved by minor road repairs and made it difficult to overcome with short-term solutions.
 Temperature and precipitation increases are likely to continue, and the rate may worsen, over the coming decades.